risoflora/brookfreepascal/README.md

 ## INTRODUCTION

-**Brook framework** is the perfect [Free Pascal](http://freepascal.org/) framework for your web applications.
+**Brook for Free Pascal** is the perfect [Free Pascal](http://freepascal.org/) framework for your web applications.
 It's pure Pascal.
 You don't need to leave your preferred programming language.

 It's complete: simple actions or configurable actions for database access, advanced routing features, wizard for [Lazarus](http://lazarus.freepascal.org), support for internationalization, high compatibility with [JSON](http://json.org) structures, easy and elegant [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) implementation, plugins for varied needs, extensible and decoupled brokers...
 In fact, you have several reasons to adopt Brook as your web development framework.